-This Hot 100 hit put Billy Ray Cyrus back on the radar of youngsters from New York to Kentucky.
-It's his first single that's gotten him love from Rolling Stone in a while, and it's well deserved.
+This Hot 100 hit and multi-Grammy winner put Billy Ray Cyrus back on the radar of youngsters from New York to Kentucky.
+It's his first single that's gotten mainstream love in a while, and it's well deserved.

 2. "Some Gave All"

 The country star honors those who made the ultimate sacrifice with the moving "Some Gave All" from his debut album of the same name.

 It's the song that put Billy Ray on the map.
 I think pretty much every American knows all the words by heart.
 This crossover hit broke the radios of the United States for half the '90s and made the phrase "achy breaky" part of the cultural lexicon forever.